Automorphisms and real structures for a $\Pi$-symmetric super-Grassmannian: Real Galois cohomology

 \section{Real Galois cohomology}

 \centerline{\em by Mikhail Borovoi}

-In this appendix, we prove Theorem \ref{t:Aut-M} that gives us Theorem \ref{c:Pi}.
-After that, we state and prove Proposition \ref{p:real-points}, which computes the set of real points of a certain twisted form of the real Grassmannian $\Gr_{2n'\hm,\hs k,\hs\R}$\hs.
+In this appendix we prove Theorem \ref{t:Aut-M} computing $H^1(\R, \Aut\,\M)$ where $M=\Pi\Gr_{n,k}(\C)$.
+This result gives us Theorem \ref{c:Pi} classifying real structures on $\Pi\Gr_{n,k}(\C)$.
+After that, we state and prove Proposition \ref{p:real-points}, Proposition \ref{p:X}, and Corollary \ref{cor iso gr}, which compute the set of real points of certain twisted forms of the real Grassmannian $\Gr_{n,\hs k,\hs\R}$\hs.

 \begin{subsec} Let $\Gamma={\rm Gal}(\C/\R)$ denote the Galois group of $\C$ over $\R$.
 Then $\Gamma=\{1,\gamma\}$, where $\gamma$ is the complex conjugation.

 Let $(\Am,\sm)$ be a pair where $\Am$ is a group (not necessarily abelian) and $\sm\colon \Am\to \Am$ is an automorphism such that $\sm^2=\id_\Am$.
 We define a left action of $\Gamma$ on $\Am$ by